Tucson Negligent Security Attorneys

 Causation: That breach must be the reason you were attacked or robbed, or otherwise must have contributed to the crime.
 If you were attacked by the front door of your apartment building, then a lock on your window being broken would not have impacted the attack at all.
 However, if the criminal was able to attack you because the front gate was not secured properly, then that may count as causation.

 Injuries and damages caused: Finally, the crime, be it an attack or a robbery, must have resulted in some form of damages.
-This could include emotional trauma, medical bills, property damage, and pain and suffering.
+This could include emotional trauma, medical bills, property damage, or pain and suffering.
 If there were no damages, then there may not be anything to claim for.

 Proving negligent security can be difficult, as each of the four factors may require significant evidence.
 Said evidence, such as witnesses, maintenance reports, or other physical evidence, could easily disappear while you recover at the hospital.
 That is why you should contact The Husband and Wife Law Team at Breyer Law Offices, P.C. as soon as possible.
 Our Tucson personal injury attorneys can help investigate the cause of your injuries, determine who is liable for your damages, and gather evidence that could make your case.
 Call us at (520) 624-4228 and find out how we can help you.